Are Virtual Depositions Here to Stay? Which Platform Is Best?

 Healthcare has HIPAA, Europeans have GDPR, and credit card users are protected by PCI DSS.
 But as of now, there are no privacy compliance standards regulating video conferencing solutions being used for legal purposes.
 Platforms like Zoom take full advantage of this oversight.

-Zoom has faced a series of incidents accused PRC-spy as an executive sharing user information
+Zoom has faced a series of incidents, such as “accidentally” routing data through China, having an accused PRC-spy as an executive, and sharing user information with Facebook and other third parties.

 It also provided users with a paid service that let them see the real LinkedIn profiles of other Zoom users, whether or not those individuals had signed on with a pseudonym.
 This raises an alarm for sensitive court cases involving any kind of domestic or interpersonal issue.